Motivated to Be the Change

 I specifically chose Michigan, not only because of the school’s sterling reputation, but because it was the perfect fit for me academically and personally.
 I knew that I’d have the opportunity to pursue my interests as a member of a collaborative and welcoming community in a resourceful and passion-driven environment.
 Coming up on the end of my first year here, these things have all held true.
 The students I’ve met share the same passions for health equity.
 The faculty and staff genuinely care about what’s best for me and believe in my potential.
 This has meant the world to me as a first generation student and woman of color coming from a background of low socioeconomic status.

 The Michigan Public Health community has given me the opportunity to pursue my interests outside of the classroom as well.
-As a member of the Diversity, Equity, and Inclusion (DE&I) committee, I get to contribute positively to the school community by bringing the intersectionality of my identities and my experiences in community organizing to the table.
-I feel empowered to acknowledge the past and work towards a better future with my classmates for the public health leaders who will come after me.
+As a member of the Diversity, Equity, and Inclusion (DEI) committee, I get to contribute positively to the school community by bringing the intersectionality of my identities and my experiences in community organizing to the table.
+I feel empowered to acknowledge the past and work toward a better future with my classmates for the public health leaders who will come after me.